neos/form/Documentation/extending-form-builder.rst

 .. note:: Don't forget to register the handlebars template ``ElementOptionsPanel-SelectEditor`` inside your ``Settings.yaml``.

-Now that we have all the pieces ready, let's actually use the editor inside the ``TYPO3.Form:FileUpload`` form element:
+Now that we have all the pieces ready, let's actually use the editor inside the ``Neos.Form:FileUpload`` form element:

 .. code-block:: yaml

 	# we are now inside TYPO3:Form:presets:[presetName]:formElementTypes
-	'TYPO3.Form:FileUpload':
+	'Neos.Form:FileUpload':
          formBuilder:
            editors:
 	       allowedExtensions:
 	         sorting: 200
-	         viewName: 'TYPO3.FormBuilder.View.ElementOptionsPanel.Editor.SelectEditor'
+	         viewName: 'Neos.FormBuilder.View.ElementOptionsPanel.Editor.SelectEditor'

 After reloading the form builder, you will see that the file upload field has a field: ``[select should come here]`` displayed inside the element options panel.